Battle of Kruty: The battle

 The Haidamaka Kish of Symon Petlyura (300 soldiers) that rushed to reinforce the Kruty garrison and was delayed due to the Darnytsia railworkers sabotage and stopped in close vicinity at Bobryk railway station.
-They eventually turned back to Kyiv due to the Bolshevik's Arsenal Uprising that occurred on the same day.
+They eventually turned back to Kyiv due to the Bolshevik Arsenal Uprising, which occurred on the same day.

-Aftermath

 Eighteen of the students were re-buried at Askold's Grave in the centre of Kyiv after the return of the Tsentralna Rada to the capital in March 1918.
 At the funeral the then President of the Ukrainian People's Republic, Mykhailo Hrushevsky, called every one of the 400 students who fought in the battle, heroes.
 Poet Pavlo Tychyna wrote "To the memory of the thirties" about the heroic death of the students.

-After the fall of the Ukrainian People's Republic the bodies of the students were moved to the Lukyanivske Cemetery in Kyiv.
+After the fall of the Ukrainian People's Republic, the bodies of the students were moved to the Lukyanivske Cemetery in Kiev.

 Ukrainian legacy

-The true story of the battle was hidden by the Soviet Government.
+An accurate history of the battle was long suppressed by the Soviet government.
 Only recently, a monument was set up to commemorate the 80th anniversary of the Battle of Kruty at Askold's Grave, and a commemorative hryvnia coin was minted.
 In 2006, the Kruty Heroes Monument was erected on the site of the historic battle.
 The battle is remembered each year on or around January 29.

-On 1 March 2022, the armed forces of Ukraine successfully defended the area around Kruty from a Russian army attack during the 2022 Russian invasion of Ukraine, with the Russians losing nearly 200 men.
-Before the fighting, Russian soldiers took photos near the Memorial to the Heroes of Kruty, and fired on it.
+On 1 March 2022, during the Russian invasion of Ukraine, fighting between Ukrainian and Russian forces in the area around the villages of Pamiatne and Khoroshe Ozero reportedly resulted in nearly 200 Russian troops being killed in action, according to local officials.
+Before the fighting, Russian soldiers took photos near the Kruty Heroes Memorial and fired on it.

+The battle and subsequent massacre are mentioned in the "Prayer of the Ukrainian Nationalist" by Osyp Mashchak.

+The battle has been described as the "Free World's First Resistance To Communism" by historian Volodymyr Yaniv, as it was one of the earliest examples of a free people resisting an invasion by a foreign communist army intent on subjugating them, a precursor to the Russian invasion of Georgia two years later in 1921.